More than Fields.

 The way to accomplish this was clear – rebuild and maintain athletic fields across the entire district.

-Six years and 22 fields later, the results can’t be ignored.
+10 years and 65 completed projects later, the results can’t be ignored.

 By building better athletic fields, we are building better students, better leaders, and a better future.

 Serving 32,000 students and encompassing 135.5 square miles across the Oklahoma City metro, there isn’t a more accurate representation of OKC’s character than OKCPS.